Subscribe

 Marketing teams put a lot of thought into their email messages, but not a lot of thought is typically given to email deliverability, or how many of your emails are reaching the inbox.

 An estimated 347 billion emails are sent every day.
-Yet, not all of those emails are actually being delivered.
+However, not all of those emails are actually being delivered.
 That means millions, if not billions, of additional revenue is falling victim to spam filters or unsubscribes.
 After all, if your email never reaches your customer’s inbox, it can never result in a conversion.

 Here are a few tips to help you ensure email deliverability to your subscribers’ inboxes: